tkestack/tke/docs/devel/development.md

 Note that Mingw64/Cygwin on Windows is not supported yet.

+If you don't have Git-LFS installed, see [Git-LFS](https://github.com/git-lfs/git-lfs) for instructions on how to install on different operating systems.

 ### Go

 TKE's backend is written in [Go](http://golang.org).
 If you don't have a Go